Wint3rmute/baczek.me/content/synth-design-idea-dump.md

 {{image (src="/grandma_boxes.jpg" title="Hand-made wooden boxes from my Grandma's things") }}

+Real wood and a floral pattern - could be used as a front panel or a frame around it.

 {{image (src="/roberts_radio.jpg" title="Old radio, nice frequency display behind a layer or plastic.
 Potentiometers are a pleasure to turn, buttons are very clicky, in a way different from mechanical keyboard switches.") }}

+I like the tuning scale behind a plastic cover.
+Could be used to display shortcuts or visualize some element of synth internals.